howprice/invaders-emulator/README.md

 ## TODO

-- Use point sampler in shader
+- Rotate screen 90 degrees anti-clockwise
+- Map host input (SDL) to port data
 - Add timings to 8080 instructions
+- Return instruction cycle count from instruction execution functions
+  - n.b.
+Can be different depending on what the instruction did e.g. jump or not jump
+  - Best reference for this?
+Data Book?
 - Accurate display buffer generation by copying pixel by pixel as the CPU / raster progresses.
 - What is the correct point in the frame to generate the interrupts?
 See machine update function
+- Use point sampler in shader
 - Headless mode (command line arg)
 - Remove pMemory from State8080; it belongs in the Machine
-- Map host input (SDL) to port data
-- Return instruction cycle count from instruction execution functions
-  - n.b.
-Can be different depending on what the instruction did e.g. jump or not jump
-  - Best reference for this?
-Data Book?
 - Debugger
   - ImGui and/or command line
   - Show stack